badBounty/standaloneClient/README.md

 The **template bucket** in which we will save the template used for creating the lambda functions required.
 (If the above sounds like gibberish, refer to the explanation on how the exfiltration works)

-Create 2 buckets with default config and remember their names.
+Create 2 buckets with default config and remember their names (names must be all lowercase).
 One will be used for exfiltration and the other one for our templates.

 #### Sample Function Setup
 Open `sampleFunction_template.py`.